 Related Post: Saving For Retirement In Your 20s

 These financial ratios are useful as a starting point to understanding your financial health.
 They do not take the place of a sound financial plan.
 Gathering your financial data to develop a net worth statement and a monthly budget plan is essential.
-It may help you identify the risks you have when carrying too much high-cost debt.
+It may help you identify your risks when carrying too much high-cost debt.
 If so, change your spending and reduce credit card debt.
 Get in financial shape!